ArdaOzcan/synk/README.md

 * Synk connections are __not__ yet encrypted.
 Only using in your private LAN is recommended.

+# Downloading Release
+Go to [releases](https://github.com/ArdaOzcan/synk/releases) and download the jar.

+Go to the folder of your .jar and run

+`java -jar synk-0.0.1-jar-with-dependencies.jar`

+or create a script running the jar and add it to your PATH to use synk from anywhere.

 # Downloading the Source
 Run this if you have git installed